RBVI/enhancedGraphics/README.md

   Where the label position should be calculated from.
   The string can be formatted as `x,y` or one of the following keyword:
   - `center`: the middle of the node
-  - `north`: the top border of the node, centerred horizontally
+  - `north`: the top border of the node, centered horizontally
   - `northeast`: the top-right corner of the node
-  - `east`: the right border of the node, centerred vertically
+  - `east`: the right border of the node, centered vertically
   - `southeast`: the bottom-right corner of the node
-  - `south`: the bottom border of the node, centerred horizontally
+  - `south`: the bottom border of the node, centered horizontally
   - `southwest`: the bottom-left corner of the node
-  - `west`: the left border of the node, centerred vertically
+  - `west`: the left border of the node, centered vertically
   - `northwest`: the top-left corner of the node

 - `anchor` *String* - *Default: `center`*